svmiller/svmiller.github.io/_posts/2025-01-24-create-your-panel-or-state-year-data.md

 ## Conclusion: Why Does This Matter? {#conclusion}

 The banner above this post notes that I've mused on this exact thing six times, and this would be the seventh.
-I'm repeating myself because I want students to note it takes very little effort to be deliberate in defining the population of interest (in IR applications) *and* takes almost no effort to create the template of the data itself.
+Coming up next is another instructional bit about the use of `{WDI}`, which I've also done [here](http://svmiller.com/blog/2021/02/gank-world-bank-data-with-wdi-in-r/) and [here](https://svmiller.com/blog/2024/10/make-simple-cross-sectional-world-bank-data-wdi/).
+I'm repeating myself because I want students to note it takes very little effort to be deliberate in defining the population of interest (in IR applications) *and* takes almost no effort to create the bare bones of the data themselves.
 You should not have to lean on data you download to take care of that for you, because there is no guarantee it will.
 Data you download doesn't necessarily know the population of interest to you, only the population of interest to the data.
 Define your population, and you know what you're doing.
 Define your population, as observed over time, and you have the exact dimensions of your unit of analysis.
 If something is posing an issue toward creating the full data set of interest, it'll be easier to spot.

 I say this because code in `{peacesciencer}` and just about everything I do leans on `left_join()` in `{dplyr}`.
 I'm a `left_join()` absolutist.
 Being abundantly clear about the population of interest and creating the data from scratch allows you full control over the data-generating process.
 It'll also allow you to more efficiently use functions like `WDI()` in `{WDI}`.
 Observe: